AvaAvarai/DCVis/README.md

 - Static Circular Coordinates (SCC) ![SCC](/screenshots/SCC.png)
 - Dynamic Circular Coordinates (DCC) ![DCC](/screenshots/DCC.png)

+## Software Issues

+If you encounter any difficulties with the software please submit an issue with screenshots of the behavior occurring and explanation of the expected behavior.

 ## Key Publications

 - **[Preprint] Synthetic Data Generation and Automated Multidimensional Data Labeling for AI/ML in General and Circular Coordinates** by Alice Williams and Dr. Boris Kovalerchuk